dry-python/classes/docs/pages/concept.rst

 Take a look at their docs to learn more.

+We recommend to think at least twice about the performance side of this feature.
+Maybe you can just write a function?

 Type resolution order
 ---------------------

 Here's how typeclass resolve types:

-1. At first we try to resolve types via delegates and ``isinstance`` checks
+1. At first we try to resolve types via delegates and ``isinstance`` check
 2. We try to resolve exact match by a passed type
 3. Then we try to match passed type with ``isinstance`` against protocol types,